CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 - **Documented**: Clear ownership and measurement methodology

 ### SLA (Service Level Agreement)

 A **Service Level Agreement** is an explicit or implicit contract with your users that includes consequences if the SLO is not met.
+This is the *external* goal.
 SLAs typically have:

-- Stricter targets than internal SLOs (buffer for safety)
+- Less strict targets than internal SLOs (buffer for safety)
 - Financial or contractual penalties for violations
 - Legal implications